On the dimension of the $p$-Bergman spaces

 The remaining case is when $\Omega$ contains a neighborhood of infinity.
 In this situation, it can be shown that every non-trivial $A^p(\Omega)$ is infinite-dimensional.
 Precisely, the only adaptation of the above argument required to settle this case is that for non-rational $g \in A^p(\Omega)$, the expansion of $g$ about infinity

 must have $\ell \geq 2$ when $p = 2$, and $\ell \geq 1$ whenever $p>2$.
 Afterward, a different non-rational $h$ can be constructed in $A^p(\Omega)$ in an identical fashion, establishing the infinite dimensionality of $A^p(\Omega)$.
-This completes the proof of the equivalence $(1)$ in theorem \ref{th:main.planar}, the $p$-dimensional analog of Wiegerinck's result for planar domains whenever $p \geq 2$.\\ The following proposition completes the proof of theorem \ref{th:main.planar}. \begin{Proposition} Suppose there exists subharmonic $\phi: \Omega \to [-\infty,0)$ with $\phi - \e_0|z|^2 \in SH(\Omega)$ for some $\e_0>0$ and $\{z \in \Omega: \nu(\phi,z)=0\}$ contains a non-empty open subset of $\Omega$, then for $1 \leq p <2$, $A^p(\Omega)$ is infinite dimensional. \end{Proposition}
+This completes the proof of the equivalence $(1)$ in theorem \ref{th:main.planar}, the $p$-dimensional analog of Wiegerinck's result for planar domains whenever $p \geq 2$.\\ The following proposition completes the proof of theorem \ref{th:main.planar}. \begin{Proposition} Suppose there exists subharmonic $\phi: \Omega \to [-\infty,0)$ with $\phi - \e_0\norm{\cdot}^2 \in SH(\Omega)$ for some $\e_0>0$ and $\{z \in \Omega: \nu(\phi,z)=0\}$ contains a non-empty open subset of $\Omega$, then for $1 \leq p <2$, $A^p(\Omega)$ is infinite dimensional. \end{Proposition}

 Proof is identical to theorem \ref{th:point-sep}.
-Note that, by theorem $1.3$ of \cite{gallagher2021closed} the infinite dimensionality of $A^p(\Omega)$ can be equivalently seen as consequences of the $\bar \partial$-operator having closed range on $L^2(\Omega)$, or, the existence of a Poincare-Dirichlet inequality on $\Omega$, or, $\Omega$ having a finite \textit{capacity inradius} $\rho_{cap}(\Omega) < \infty$.
+Note that, by theorem $1.3$ of \cite{gallagher2021closed} the infinite dimensionality of $A^p(\Omega)$ can be equivalently seen as consequences of the $\bar \partial$-operator having closed range on $L^2(\Omega)$, or, the existence of a Poincar\'e-Dirichlet inequality on $\Omega$, or, $\Omega$ having a finite \textit{capacity inradius} $\rho_{cap}(\Omega) < \infty$.